Greater ManchesterClimate adaptation

 “This funding will play a key role in accelerating our plans to make Greater Manchester a world leading city-region for green, resilient and low carbon living.
 We will be working with our partners to increase our city-region’s urban green infrastructure by 10%, leading the way in finding financing and delivery solutions that will play a vital role globally in ensuring our cities are adapted to climate change.
 The Living Lab on the Salford campus will be an amazing visual and technical demonstration of the measures needed by city-regions like Greater Manchester to adapt to the increasing impacts of climate change and more extreme weather. ”

-These nature based solutions will also help to improve air quality, the visibility of the region, increase the level of biodiversity within an urban environment and help to improve the health and well-being of citizens.
+These measures will slow the flow of excess water caused by extreme weather events.
+Nature-based solutions will also help to improve air quality, the visibility of the region, increase the level of biodiversity within an urban environment, and help to improve the health and well-being of citizens.

-It is estimated Greater Manchester requires a 10% uplift in urban green infrastructure by 2038; implementing and funding delivery at the scale and pace required, needs the formation of estimated minimum €10m of investible packages of projects to persuade businesses and organisations to invest in these NBS climate change adaption features.
+It is estimated Greater Manchester requires a 10% uplift in urban green infrastructure by 2038.
+Implementing and funding delivery at the scale and pace required needs the formation of an estimated minimum €10m of investible packages of projects to persuade businesses and organisations to invest in NBS and climate change adaption features.